zesty-io/zestyio-atom/README.md

 ### In the works for alpha

-* Have tray load information on the file opened
+* [complete] Have tray load information on the file opened
-* Have tray load relative information on the model associated with the views
+* [complete] Have tray load relative information on the model associated with the views
 * Have tray show a publish button for the file
+* Have tray show a synchronize button to get latest file code from the cloud
+* Have tray show the model fields relative to the file you are working on
+* Show relative stage preview URLs for each file

+### Planned for beta

+* Type ahead for Parsley models and fields

 ### Ideas